meppe/Amalgamation/README.md

 		This contains functions to perform the actual blending of the generalized input spaces.

 - Answer Set Programming code:
-	- iterationCore-py.lp
+	- iterationGeneralize-py.lp
-		This is a Logic Programming file containting the main iteration loops as a python script.
+		This is a Logic Programming file containting the main iteration loops for generalisation as a python script.
 	- caslInterface.lp
 		This contains casl specific rules that are an interface to the main amalgamation search programs called generalize.lp. and blending.lp
 	- generalize.lp